- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 January 12 – January 15

 - Ever wanted to experience COSI without kids?
 COSI After Dark is the perfect opportunity.
-This month’s theme is 90s Party, and takes place on January 12.
-Special experiences, tasty food, craft beer and cocktails make this a fun adults-only party!
+This month’s theme is the “Art of Body Modifications” and takes place on January 11.
+Special experiences, tasty food, craft beer, and cocktails make this a fun adults-only party!

 - The Heritage Gun Show comes to Cambridge this weekend, with two days of exhibits at the Pritchard Laughlin Civic Center.
 See what’s new in firearms and military surplus.
 Join or renew your NRA membership at the show for free admission.